How to navigate a life transition at any age

 See my video on the @canalsidelifecoach YouTube channel: NLP Benefits Part 3 Goal Setting & Visioning

-What is a Vision Board? - email anne.brookes@canalsidecoach.app
+Find out about creating a Vision Board - email anne.brookes@canalsidecoach.app

 3. Establish supportive daily habits